remusao/remusao.github.io/posts/qwen3.md

 ### Conclusion

-So far, **Qwen3** (and **Qwen3MoE**) appears to be a modern Transformer-based LLM family aimed at longer contexts, advanced feed-forward capacity, and flexible mixture-of-experts features in the MoE variant.
-The combination of RMSNorm, QK-norm, RoPE, optional sliding-window attention, and specialized MoE routing points to a design geared for large-scale language capabilities.
-Further announcements are expected to clarify release timelines, performance benchmarks, and official training details.
+**Conclusion**
+*Qwen3* (and *Qwen3MoE*) appear to be successors to the [Qwen2.5 family of models](https://qwenlm.github.io/blog/qwen2.5/), aiming for extensive context handling (at least 32k tokens) and improved efficiency via sliding-window attention or MoE routing.
+The primary *Qwen3* version is sized around 8B parameters, while *Qwen3MoE* is reportedly 15B (2B active parameters), leveraging 128 experts and specialized routing.
+Both variants incorporate rotary position embeddings, RMSNorm, and an optional QK-norm step in attention.
+Although official performance metrics and training data details remain undisclosed, these architectural choices suggest strong capabilities for text generation, classification, and QA across large-scale language tasks.